ttopper/CPSC128/docs/M00_Preparing/30_Installing_python.md

 explore.
 Let the Google guide you!)

-If you run IDLE you will get a window that looks something like this (allowing for OS and version differences, and probably larger---I scaled it down a bit to keep the image compact),
+If you run IDLE you will get a window that looks something like this (allowing for OS and version differences, and probably larger—I scaled it down a bit to keep the image compact),

 ![.](08_IDLE_Window.png)